A Statistical Model with Qualitative Input: Introduction

-The organization is as follows.
+The organization of this paper is as follows.
 In Section 2, the statistical inference model with qualitative input under investigation is defined.
-The main result that is the limiting property of the model is stated for a subclass of the model where the prior distribution is the normal distribution with a uniform correlation structure and the qualitative input is in the form of ranking.
+The main result is that the asymptotic properties of the model is stated for a subclass where the prior distribution is normal with a uniform correlation structure and the qualitative input is in the form of ranking.
 In Section 3, the finite dimensional properties of the model are explored through the proposed recursive integration technique.
 In this section, the recursive integration technique adapted from \cite{Kiatsupaibul2017} is also described.
-In Section 4, the properties of the model when applied to a portfolio selection problem is investigated.
-In specific, the effects of the model's correlation coefficient on the portfolio selection are studied.
-Finally, in Section 5, a conclusion is provided.
+In Section 4, the properties of the model with perfect qualitative information when applied to a portfolio selection problem is investigated.
+In Section 5, we exhibit the performance of the model when applied to the portfolio selection problem in an imperfect information setting.
+In Section 6, a conclusion is provided.